clifff/sbn-chef-setup/README.markdown

 ## Technical Details
 In short, this script uses Chef-solo (contained inthis repo) to manage Homebrew packages and other dependencies used by the SBN app.
 The install process roughly goes like this:

-* Installs GCC, but not X-Code, via [this project](https://github.com/kennethreitz/osx-gcc-installer)
 * Updates rubygems (so that Chef can be installed cleanly)
 * Copies this repo and unzips it
 * Installs the chef gem